aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

 - `${contextName}` adjacent to something else that may contain alphanumeric characters
 - `${counter}` adjacent to something else that may contain numbers

-If your pattern is intentionally ambiguous, disable the validation by setting `validate: false`.
+If your pattern is intentionally ambiguous, disable the validation by setting `validateAgainstPattern: false`.

 ### ${contextName} validation